 The VPN will hide your internet activity from hackers and network operators.
 Google says.
-The company it will "never use the VPN connection to track, log, or sell your online activity."
+The company claims it will "never use the VPN connection to track, log, or sell your online activity."

 Elsewhere, Google is adding another feature to help One subscribers protect themselves.
-A dark web report, which the company will start rolling out to members in the US over the next few weeks, can scan the for your personal details to check if your information has been included in a data breach.
+A dark web report, which the company will start rolling out to members in the US over the next few weeks, can scan the dark web for your personal details to check if your information has been included in a data breach.